 Shorebird Festival 2026

-We are pleased to offer various events at this year's Shorebird Festival including Birds of the West Coast Weekend Field Course: (Fri, April 24 – Sun, April 26) and Birding on the Mudflats (Mon, April 27 – Fri, May 1).
+We are pleased to offer various events at this year's Shorebird Festival including Birds of the West Coast Weekend Field Course: (Fri, April 24 – Sun, April 26) and daily Birding Events (Mon, April 27 – Sun, May 3).
 Join us for bird talks, walks & kayaking.

 Shorebird Festival Events